Document a GUI way to securely erase Flash media via Gnome Disks

 spriver: do you want to have a look?

-#6 Updated by u over 1 year ago
+#6 Updated by u almost 2 years ago

 - Subject changed from Better way to wipe Flash media to Document a GUI way to securely erase Flash media